Counter Terrorism News Check

 released all the records on President Bush's

-stateside military service during the Vietnam War, yet new records are
+stateside military service during the Vietnam War, yet new

 still dribbling out as Election Day approaches.